StatistikStadtZuerich/documentation/Linked_Data/Manual/README.md

 where missing groups/dimensions ("XXX") are omitted in qb:Observation notation.
 <br>

-* Observations are accessed through the node https://ld.stadt-zuerich.ch/statistics/observation/&lt;observation>
+* Observations are accessed through the node https://ld.stadt-zuerich.ch/statistics/observation/ followed by their respective notation

 **qb:MeasureProperty**:<br>
 The measure components represent the observed phenomena.
 * Kennzahlen or measures of the historic data are mapped to MeasureProperty.
-* Measures are accessed through the node https://ld.stadt-zuerich.ch/statistics/measure/&lt;measure>
+* Measures are accessed through the node https://ld.stadt-zuerich.ch/statistics/measure/ followed by their respective notation

 **qb:DimensionProperty**:<br>
 The dimension components serve to identify the observations.
 A set of values for all the dimension components is sufficient to identify a single observation.
 Examples of dimensions include the time to which the observation applies, or a geographic region which the observation covers etc.
 * Dimensions of the historic data are mapped to DimensionProperty.
-* Dimensions are accessed through the node https://ld.stadt-zuerich.ch/statistics/property/&lt;dimension>
+* Dimensions are accessed through the node https://ld.stadt-zuerich.ch/statistics/property/ followed by their respective notation

 **qb:AttributeProperty**:<br>
 The attribute components allow us to qualify and interpret the observed value(s).
 They enable specification of the units of measure, any scaling factors and metadata such as the status of the observation (e.g. estimated, provisional).
 * Only meta and system attributes of the historic data are mapped to AttributeProperty!
-* Attributes are accessed through the node https://ld.stadt-zuerich.ch/statistics/attribute/&lt;attribute>
+* Attributes are accessed through the node https://ld.stadt-zuerich.ch/statistics/attribute/ followed by their respective notation
 * Units of the MeasureProperties, for instance, are mapped to an independent concept (see next section)

 **qb:Slice**:<br>
 A subset of observations within a DataSet.
 Produced by fixing one or more dimensions and refer to all observations with those dimension values as a single entity, a slice.
 In statistical applications it is common to work with slices in which a single dimension is left unspecified.
 In particular, to refer to such slices, in which the single free dimension is time, as "Time Series".
 Within the Data Cube vocabulary however, arbitrary dimensionality slices are allowed and particular types of slice are not denoted differently.
-* Slices of a specific &lt;DataSet&gt; and &lt;SliceKey&gt; are accessed through the nodes https://ld.stadt-zuerich.ch/statistics/dataset/&lt;DataSet&gt;/&lt;SliceKey&gt;/slice
+* Slices of a specific &lt;DataSet&gt; and &lt;SliceKey&gt; are accessed through the nodes https://ld.stadt-zuerich.ch/statistics/dataset/<DataSet\>/<SliceKey\>/slice
 <br>
 <br>